 A: NOAA cannot provide these pictures.
 The NOAA satellites cannot provide this detail.
 These satellites were designed for observing weather systems and similar large features.
 See a sample image of the typical detail and resolution provided by NOAA satellites.
 The smallest distance the NOAA satellites can resolve is 1 kilometer (a little more than 1/2 mile) under the best conditions.
 Very detailed satellite images usually must be obtained from commercial sources, for a fee.
 These would include, but are not limited to Space Imaging, Orbimage, SPOT Image, and others.
 Some very detailed satellite images over the United States can be found on the Terra Server.
 [NOAA does not endorse these suppliers or the content of their sites.]

 Q: Where can I get satellite pictures of hurricanes, storms, floods and similar events?

 A: There are many web sites that have satellite pictures, although some of the pictures, especially at commercial sites, may be copyrighted.
-NOAA has several sites with satellite and weather related pictures, including the Operational Special Events Imagery site, National Climatic Data Center, and NOAA Library.
-The most recent, up-to-date images from the NOAA GOES satellites are the the GOES server and the OSPO Tropical Storm Floaters.
+NOAA has several sites with satellite and weather related pictures, including the National Climatic Data Center, and NOAA Library.
+The most recent, up-to-date images from the NOAA GOES satellites are on the the GOES server and the OSPO Tropical Storm Floaters.

 Q: Can I use NOAA satellite pictures on my web site, in books or other publications, educational materials, or on television?